OHIO-ECT/ECT-Lab-Introduction/tasks/Task-GitHub-Account-Creation.md

     **Note:** Students with existing accounts will need to associate their OHIO email address with an existing account.
 <br>

-3. Send an email to the course instructors with the GitHub username.
+3. Send an email to the course instructors with the Course number and GitHub username.
 <br>

 4. You will be unable to access any further labs/repos after this one the GitHub account is created and the information emailed to the instructor.